Cottage cheese is a healthy food that boasts a load of variety.

 - Dryness: If your cottage cheese has turned into a dry paste, it’s time for the bin.
 You might also notice a pool of water on the surface.

 - Smell: Weird smell?
 Don’t risk it!

-- Taste: If it looks and smells good but you’re still suspicious, then give it a taste.
+- Taste: If it looks and smells good, but you’re still suspicious, then give it a taste.
 Don’t worry – eating a little off cottage cheese is unlikely to be harmful.
 Any changes in taste and that’s a surefire sign your cottage cheese should go in the bin.

 Now.
 If your cottage cheese has gone a little yellow, that’s nothing to worry about.
-This color develops in natural cottage cheeses, depending on the time of year and cows’ diet.
+This color develops in natural cottage cheeses, depending on the time of year and the cows’ diet.

-And, as we mentioned before, if you’re bemused by the consistency of some freshly opened cottage cheese that’s within its best before date, don’t stress.
+And, as we mentioned before, if you’re bemused by the consistency of some freshly opened cottage cheese that’s within its best-before date, don’t stress.
 The consistency of cottage cheese varies between batches.

 Lastly, don’t worry about a little water separation on the surface of your cheese.
 As long as what’s underneath isn’t dry and pasty, you’re good to go – just make sure you give it a mix beforehand.

 How Do I Store My Cottage Cheese?